BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 LSP will return errors according to the [JSON-RPC 2.0](https://www.jsonrpc.org/specification) specification (see [LSPS0 Error Handling](https://github.com/BitcoinAndLightningLayerSpecs/lsp/tree/main/LSPS0#error-handling)).

-## Overview
+## Order Flow Overview

-1. Client calls `lsps1.info` to get the LSP's API version and options.
+* Client calls `lsps1.info` to get the LSP's API version and options.
-2. Client calls `lsps1.create_order` to create an order.
+* Client calls `lsps1.create_order` to create an order.
-3. Client pays the order either onchain or offchain.
+* Client pays the order either on-chain or off-chain.
-4. LSP opens the channel as soon as they payment is confirmed.
+* LSP opens the channel as soon as they payment is confirmed.
-5. LSP refunds the client in case the channel open failed.
+  * Channel open failed: LSP refunds the client.

 ## API